jesajaw/PEG/README.md

 License
 ========
+Copyright (C) 2026 Jesaja Weintritt (jesaja.weintritt@stud.eah-jena.de) and 2012 Mark Boots (mark.boots@usask.ca).

 PEG is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3. http://www.gnu.org/licenses/gpl.html

+This reworked version (2026) contains substantial modifications and has not been independently verified against the original.
+It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; use at your own risk and verify results independently.
+Run any PEG executable with `--showLegal` to see the full notice.

+As a modification of GPLv3-licensed software, this reworked version remains bound by the same copyleft terms, independent of the underlying numerical libraries used (previously GSL, now Eigen and Boost.Odeint).

 References